Nikon D500 versus Canon 7D II

 |Nikon D300S (⇒ lft | rgt)||APS-C||12.2||4288||2848||720/24p||22.5||12.2||787||70|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D500 provides a higher video resolution than the 7D Mark II.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D500 provides a higher video resolution than the 7D Mark II.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The D500 and the 7D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The table below summarizes some of the other core capabilities of the Nikon D500 and Canon 7D II in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Nikon D500 (⇒ rgt)||optical||YES||3.2||2359||tilting||YES||8000||10.0||no||no|